Skip to main content

 Can My Wife Change My Will After I Die?

-No—your spouse cannot change your will on their own once you’ve died.
-However, if she is a beneficiary under the will, she can agree to redirect her own share of the inheritance through a Deed of Variation.
+No – your spouse cannot change your Will on their own once you’ve died.
+However, if they are a beneficiary under the Will, they can agree to redirect their own share of the inheritance through a Deed of Variation.

-For example, she could choose to pass part of her inheritance to children or grandchildren, or even donate part to charity.
-But she cannot alter what others receive, and she cannot change the will without the consent of everyone affected by the proposed change.
+For example, they could choose to pass part of their inheritance to children or grandchildren or even donate part to charity.
+But they cannot alter what others receive and cannot change the Will without the consent of everyone affected by the proposed change.

 Can Beneficiaries Change a Will After Death?

-Yes—beneficiaries can change a will after death, but only their own share and only if all affected parties agree.
-You must use a valid Deed of Variation to make this change.
+Beneficiaries can redirect their share of inheritance through a Deed of Variation, but only their own share and only if all affected parties agree.

 Beneficiaries may choose to:

-They cannot change the will in a way that impacts someone else’s entitlement unless that person also agrees in writing.
+They cannot change the Will in a way that impacts someone else’s entitlement unless that person also agrees.

 Can an Executor Change a Will After Death?